TheLastScrub/delta-green-foundry-vtt-system/README.md

 Published by arrangement with the Delta Green Partnership.
 The intellectual property known as Delta Green is a trademark and copyright owned by the Delta Green Partnership, who has licensed its use here.
 The contents of this system are licensed per the terms of the included LICENSE.TXT file, excepting those elements that are components of the Delta Green intellectual property.

 Some content may additionally also be covered under the terms of the OGL Open Game License v.1.0a (Copyright 2000 Wizards of the Coast, Inc.).

+Some weapons and armor from the Agent's Handbook are included as compendium packs.
+These are *not* covered under the terms of the OGL, but have been included with permission of the Delta Green partnership.

 # Other Licenses, Citations and Shoutouts
 This system is built upon on Matt Smith's (AKA Asacolips) excellent Boilerplate System and corresponding tutorial.